 DNS and nameservers

-Before you create a domain in Release, take a moment to decide whether you'll use an entire domain (in other words, all subdomains on a domain) for Release, or whether you'll use a single subdomain on your domain for Release.
+Before you create a domain in Release, take a moment to decide whether you'll use an entire domain (in other words, all subdomains on a domain) for Release, or a single subdomain of your domain.

 If you do not yet have a domain name, we recommend registering a new domain through your cloud provider.

-Using a domain name dedicated to Release enables launching your live environments on Release, and is recommended for applications where you plan to use permanent environments instead of only ephemeral environments.
+Using a domain name dedicated to Release enables launching your live environments on Release and is recommended for applications that will use permanent environments, not only ephemeral environments.

 This way, you can delegate DNS for the subdomain only to Release, while keeping full control over the rest of your domain with your current provider.